vvaltchev/mylang/README.md

 ## Syntax

-The shortest way to describe `MyLang` is: a C-looking dynamic *python-ish* language like.
-Probably, the fastest way to learn this language is to check out the scripts in the `samples/` directory while reading the short documentation below.
+The shortest way to describe `MyLang` is: *a C-looking dynamic python-ish language*.
+Probably, the fastest way to learn this language is to check out the scripts in the `samples/` directory while taking a look at the short documentation below.

 ### Contents